jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

     def subtract(first_input, second_input):
         return None

-  the terminal_ shows :ref:`AssertionError<what causes AssertionError?>` with random numbers
+  the terminal_ is your friend and shows :ref:`AssertionError<what causes AssertionError?>` with random numbers

   .. code-block:: python